CogentRedTester/mpv-file-browser/README.md

 However, using the `s` keybinds specified above, it is possible to select multiple items to open all at once.
 Selected items are shown in a different colour to the cursor.
 When in multiselect mode the cursor changes colour and scrolling up and down the list will drag the current selection.
 If the original item was unselected, then dragging will select items, if the original item was selected, then dragging will unselect items.

-When multiple items are selected using the open or append commands will add all selected files to the playlist in the order they appear on the screen.
+When multiple items are selected using the open or append commands all selected files will be added to the playlist in the order they appear on the screen.
 The currently selected (with the cursor) file will be ignored, instead the first multi-selected item in the folder will follow replace/append behaviour as normal, and following selected items will be appended to the playlist afterwards in the order that they appear on the screen.

 ## Custom Keybinds